mirkokiefer/syncing-thesis/README.md

 Updating the server's head uses optimistic locking.
 To update the head you need to include the last read head in your request.

 ##Evaluation
+Evaluate the proof-of-concept by simulating syncing of data structures used in the problem scenarios with realistic network latency and disconnection.